1489 ROUTE 30, DORSET VT

 - Fill your washing machine with cold water.
 Add a liquid detergent such as

 Tide, All, or Cheer.
-Even better would be Orvus or Mountain Mist Ensure.
-We do
+You may also use a product such as Orvus or Mountain Mist

-not recommend anything designed for fine delicate washables such as Woolite
+Ensure.
+We do not recommend anything designed for fine delicate washables such

 - Swish the detergent around in the machine and add your quilt.
 Swish the